Everything you need to know about visiting Abu Dhabi in August

 For convenience, we recommend staying at one of nearby the Yas Hotels, where you’ll also get access to Yas Beach.
 Newcomer Hilton Abu Dhabi on Yas Island is proving very popular with theme park stay and play packages available.

-Closer to town, you may also want to check out the new National Aquarium in Al Qana, or the small but hands-on and entertaining National Geographic Ultimate Explorers in Galleria Mall.
+Closer to town, you may also want to check out the new National Aquarium in Al Qana, or the small but hands-on and entertaining National Geographic Ultimate Explorer in Galleria Mall.
+Or, you could opt to cool down at the brand new Snow Abu Dhabi where the temperature is always a chilly 2° C.

 Before you go… Important things to consider planning a trip to Abu Dhabi